JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 {{< youtube "qmlHirOpzpc" >}}

 But, to get to that point, make sure to get [Traefik ready](https://fossengineer.com/selfhosting-traefik/) first.

+> See how I have used TinyAuth with Traefik on [this post section]#traefik-x-tinyauth-x-flask)

 ## About Traefik